 referring of to Andy Grove, then CEO of Intel, and Bill Gates of Microsoft, pointing to the fact that increasingly bulky and complex software more or less eats up all progress in raw hardware performance, ie. using up more and more resources for not much more functionality.

 I am going on too long already down my memories and various rabbit holes, so let me conclude with a last point.
 In the aforementioned paper, Wirth writes:

 Time pressure is probably the foremost reason behind the emergence of bulky software.
 The time pressure that designers endure discourages careful planning.
-It also discourages improving acceptable solution; instead, it encourages quickly conceived software additions and corrections.
+It also discourages improving acceptable solutions; instead, it encourages quickly conceived software additions and corrections.
 Time pressure gradually corrupts an engineer’s standard of quality and perfection.
-It has detrimental effect on people as well as products.
+It has detrimental effects on people as well as products.

 My decision was also driven by an ever-decreasing motivation to work in my professional field, namely information technology, mostly in enterprise environments.
 Less real engineering, more chatter.
 Less respect for quality work and concepts, more focus on just getting things up-and-running right now – and cheap.